maraisr/graphql-workers/readme.md

 	}
 }

-// Or a module workers convience method export default makeHandler(schema);
+// or a module workers convience method export default makeHandler(schema);
 ```